 - Inventory and storage fees are high and increase 3X during peak as represented on the chart “Monthly Inventory Storage Per Cubic Foot” below.

 - Amazon Weight and Dimensions defined in the table “Weights and Dimensions for Packaged Items” below.

 - Suppliers are required to adhere to strict standards of labeling, packaging and deployment of technologies.
 All are part of a concerted effort by retailers and distributors to maximize fulfillment efficiency—and manufacturers are expected to do their part to make that happen.

-- You may need to have two inventories, one Amazon and one with another provider to keep storage costs lower.
+- You may need to have two inventories, one with Amazon and one with another provider to keep storage costs lower.

 - If you are thinking of expanding your product base by introducing new items, FBA can be an unforgiving—and very costly—partner.
 There is no grace period for you to slowly build up sales of your new products.
-With FBA, the meter is running right away.
+With FBA, the meter starts running right away.
 You will be charged long term storage fees for all items that have been in Amazon storage for 181 days or more.